awsdocs/aws-control-tower-guide/doc_source/limits.md

 + Creation of nested OUs from the AWS Control Tower console is not supported\.
 + Email addresses of shared accounts in the Core OU can be changed, but you must update your landing zone to see these changes in the AWS Control Tower console\.
 + A limit of 5 SCPs per OU applies to OUs in your AWS Control Tower landing zone\.
++ Existing OUs with over 300 accounts cannot be registered or re\-registered in AWS Control Tower\.

 ## Quotas for Integrated Services<a name="integrated-services-limits"></a>